Self-love – An essential human quality that is not narcissism, nor is it selfishness or indulgence.

 - What stands out from your answers?

-- What steps can you take to keep building on your self-awareness?
+- What steps can you take to keep building your self-awareness?

-This tool provides a simple way for individuals to practice introspection into both internal and external self-awareness, crucial for enhanced self-awareness.
+This tool provides a simple way for individuals to practice introspection into both internal and external self-awareness, crucial for enhanced self-love.

-There are quite a few useful ways to enhance self-love and -acceptance in a group format.
+There are quite a few useful ways to enhance self-love and self-acceptance in a group format.

 Such exercises, which may be utilized by counselors and teachers, are both fun and beneficial to everyone involved.

 This worksheet involves having individuals share and discuss the things they love.
-Group members are instructed to work through a list of ten categories and examples which are provided in the worksheet.
+Group members are instructed to work through a list of 10 categories and examples, which are provided in the worksheet.